Stock Brokers For

 Pros

-- Base Price: TD offers a flat commission price ($ 9.99 per trade).
-Moreover, it has no trading minimum or minimum deposits required to qualify for said pricing.
+- Base Price: TD Direct Investing charges a flat commission of $9.99 per trade with no trading minimum or minimum deposit required to qualify for this pricing.
+Check the provider’s website for current pricing updates as the commission-free trend intensifies across Canada.

-- Useful for Active Traders: People who trade 150 times or more per quarter get a discounted price of $7 per trade.
+- Useful for Active Traders: Investors who trade 150 times or more per quarter receive a discounted rate of $7 per trade, rewarding higher-volume activity with meaningful cost savings.

-- Accounts: TD Direct takes full advantage of being apart of TD Canada Trust and offers TFSAs, RDSPs, RRSPs, and RESPs.
+- Accounts: TD Direct takes full advantage of being part of TD Canada Trust and offers TFSAs, RDSPs, RRSPs, and RESPs, covering the full range of registered accounts Canadian investors need.

 - Pricing: A flat fee is a significant benefit for traders unless a trader wants to dwell in options trading.
 At that point, the prices increase to $11.24 per contract or $8.25 for active traders.